Natemen96/ECEMasterProject/README.md

 WARNING: This is a large install (~2GB) and will take approximately 30 mins depending on internet speed.
 Depending on your set up, you may find it easier to install the package yourself.
 The list can be found in the `conda_env` folder.
 See 'conda_env/rl_window.yml' for the most up to date package list.

-The conda environment follow this installation please 1st download [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
+For easy installing, using a conda first make sure you have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.

-After conda is install do the following to set up the environment
+After conda is installed do the following to set up the environment

 ```bash
   conda env create -f conda_env/rl_window.yml --name rl_env  #or any name you prefer